-Disclaimer: These American College of Medical Genetics and Genomics standards and guidelines are developed primarily as an educational resource for clinical laboratory geneticists to help them provide quality clinical laboratory genetic services.
-Adherence to these standards and guidelines is voluntary and does not necessarily ensure a successful medical outcome.
-These standards and guidelines should not be considered inclusive of all proper procedures and tests or exclusive of other procedures and tests that are reasonably directed to obtaining the same results.
-In determining the propriety of any specific procedure or test, the clinical laboratory geneticist should apply his or her own professional judgment to the specific circumstances presented by the individual patient or specimen.
-Clinical laboratory geneticists are encouraged to document in the patient's record the rationale for the use of a particular procedure or test, whether or not it is in conformance with these standards and guidelines.
-They also are advised to take notice of the date any particular guideline was adopted, and to consider other relevant medical and scientific information that becomes available after that date.
+Disclaimer: This technical standard is designed primarily as an educational resource for clinical laboratory geneticists to help them provide quality clinical laboratory genetic services.
+Adherence to this technical standard is voluntary and does not necessarily assure a successful medical outcome.
+This technical standard should not be considered inclusive of all proper procedures and tests or exclusive of other procedures and tests that are reasonably directed to obtaining the same results.
+In determining the propriety of any specific procedure or test, clinical laboratory geneticists should apply their own professional judgment to the specific circumstances presented by the individual patient or specimen.

+Clinical laboratory geneticists are encouraged to document the rationale for how a particular test was designed, its intended use and its performance specifications as well as whether or not it is in conformance with this technical standard.
+They also are advised to take notice of the date any particular technical standard was adopted, and to consider other relevant medical and scientific information that becomes available after that date.
 It also would be prudent to consider whether intellectual property interests may restrict the performance of certain tests and other procedures.
+Where individual authors are listed, the views expressed may not reflect those of authors' employers or affiliated institutions.